JuliaMolSim/NeighbourLists.jl/README.md

 GPU throughput: ~360 million pairs/second for large systems.

 *Note: GPU speedup is relative to CPU (1T).
 Run `scripts/benchmark.jl` with `-t 1` and `-t 16` to reproduce.*

+### Acknowledgements

+- Original inspiration from [matscipy](https://github.com/libAtoms/matscipy) neighbourlist written by Lars Pastewka
+- Linked-list approach was implemented by Christoph Ortner
+- Sort-based approach idea proposed by Teemu Järvinen and Timon Gutleb, and implemented by James Kermode